 Deacon Don Esler, Permanent Deacon

-I grew up in Detroit, in the Six Mile & Telegraph area.
-I attended John C Lodge elementary school (now closed), Frank Murphy Junior High School, and graduated from Detroit Redford High School (closed as well) at Six Mile & Grand River in 1978 (yes, I am that old!).
+I grew up in the area of Six Mile and Telegraph.
+I attended John C Lodge elementary, Frank Murphy Junior High School, and Detroit Redford High School (go Huskies!).
 I attended Schoolcraft and Henry Ford Community Colleges, and FINALLY graduated with a General Business degree (minor in Management), from Walsh College in Troy, Mi in 2002.
 I have two sisters, Mary Ellen and Roberta (Bobbie).
 My parents are deceased Robert and Ellen (Osborne - St Mary's of Redford).
-Our family belonged to Our Lady of Loretto at Six Mile & Beech Daily.
-I received my entire sacraments there, with the exception of Marriage, which was received at St Paul of the Cross in Detroit.
+Our family belonged to Our Lady of Loretto in Redford Township.
+I received my sacraments there, with the exception of Marriage, which was received at St Paul of the Cross in Detroit.

-My wife Gail was born in Connecticut, and baptized there (her family moved to Dearborn Heights in 1965.
+My wife Gail was born in Connecticut, and her family moved to Dearborn Heights in 1965.
 Gail has a sister Linda, and brothers Rick, Russ, and Dave.
 They were parishioners at St Linus Parish in Dearborn Heights.
 Gail is a graduate of Crestwood High School, in Dearborn Heights.
-She is employed also by an automotive supplier in Plymouth.
+She has worked 28 yrs for an automotive supplier in Plymouth.